codi0/dweb-research/README.md

 First off, have a look at our [web3 ecosystem map](https://codi.io/web3).
 It paints a picture of the different web3 layers, and examples of existing projects within each layer.
 The map will keep evolving as we progress.

 Then head over to our [discussion board](https://github.com/codi0/research/discussions) to share your thoughts and ideas on the example above (or anything else relating to web3 infrastructure).
-We welcome any and all contributions.
+Please invite others to give their thoughts too.

 This is an entirely open-source endeavour.
 As we progress, we'll also look at how to formalise and incentivise member contributions (E.g. through creation of a DAO).